 However you commute to work, it’s more likely you can get 3% back on your commuting expenses.
 You still get unlimited 3% back at U.S. gas stations.
-It’s now possible to earn unlimited 3% back on public transit, parking, and tolls.
-Even rideshares including Lyft and Uber earn 3% back.

 While you still don’t earn bonus points on travel purchases like with travel credit cards, you save money on your day-to-day transit costs.

 The first $6,000 spent annually at U.S. supermarkets earns 6% back.
 This is the card’s only purchase category that has an annual spending limit.
-All purchases above the $6,000 spend mark earn unlimited 1% back until your next card anniversary.
-Maximizing the 6% bonus gives your $360 cash back each year.
+All purchases above the $6,000 spend mark earn an unlimited 1% back until your next card anniversary.
+Maximizing the 6% bonus gives you $360 cash back each year.

 Redeeming Purchase Rewards

 The Blue Cash Preferred® Card from American Express is a cash back credit card.
 Cash back comes in the form of Reward Dollars that can be redeemed as a statement credit.
-Additionally, Plan It gives cardholders the option to select purchases of $100 or more to split up into monthly payments with a fixed fee and no interest.

 Unlike some of the better-known American Express credit cards that earn Membership Rewards points, these rewards can’t be transferred to airline partners or redeemed for travel rewards.
 If you’re looking for a travel rewards credit card, the Chase Sapphire Preferred or Capital One Venture are good cards that may fit your needs.